Docker

 docker: preserve-data

-tool-cache: true
+tool-cache: docker-build

 run: docker build .